-Nutritionally our aim was to create food products that could make a broad contribution to a healthy balanced diet, which we achieved by including only nutritious ingredients in the recipe – fresh minced vegetables and a host of other goodies like chickpeas and quinoa.
+Nutritionally our aim was to create food products that would contribute broadly to a healthy balanced diet, which we achieved by including only nutritious ingredients in the recipe—fresh minced vegetables and a host of other goodies like chickpeas and quinoa.

-Most of us know vegetables are very good for a healthy diet and that we should eat more, but in case you need a little more convincing here’s why: Increased consumption of vegetables is linked to decreased incidence of cancer, reduced risk of heart disease, reduced risk of type-2 diabetes and a whole host of benefits from the vitamins and minerals they provide.
+Most of us know vegetables are very good for a healthy diet and that we should eat more, but in case you need a little more convincing here’s why: Increased consumption of vegetables is linked to decreased incidence of cancer, reduced risk of heart disease, reduced risk of type-2 diabetes and many benefits from the vitamins and minerals they provide.

 Green GOODMINZ features garden peas, broccoli and spinach; Purple features beetroot, sweet potato and celeriac; Orange features sweetcorn, red pepper and butternut squash and Brown GOODMINZ features chestnut mushrooms, fennel and parsnip.

 It’s no wonder that a serving of GOODMINZ gives 1 of your recommended 5 a day.
 Add half an avocado, a chopped tomato and some salad leaves to a GOODMINZ quarter pounder and you’ve created a wholesome meal that contains over 3 of your 5 a day!